juju2143/tas/README.md

 Sure, you can derive the movie duration from the delay parameters, or measure the time with Python time functions, but I found an external timer such as [Llanfair](http://jenmaarai.com/llanfair/) particularly useful, especially if you're streaming on Twitch.
 You can then assign F5 to start/split and F6 to reset in the config, then use `kPress("f5")` and `kPress("f6")` in your movie to automatically control the timer in your script, without any signifiant adverse effect to the timing.

+## N64 Controller

+Well, of course you can use the library for something else, like, I dunno [interfacing a Nintendo 64 controller](http://www.instructables.com/id/Use-an-Arduino-with-an-N64-controller/)?
+The `n64controller.py` script should work with this.

 ## Links

 [Forum thread](https://codewalr.us/index.php?topic=1676.0)